Ju4r3z13/CS4337Project1/devlog.md

 I will try to understand the syntax otherwise I will use the methods seen in class.
 I am now missing the final error handling in main and the history handling in main which I haven't put much thought into it so far.
 I did get started on eval-expression using the string->number function to convert tokens into numerical values.

+10/24/2025 9:32 am (worked on 10/23/2025 11:40 pm)
+I have made progress with the eval function.
+I took a portion of it out of my main code and created a separate code to test it.
+I made a switch statement using "cond" to perform operations when tokens are operators.
+I built a helper using "char-numeric?" to discriminate the tokens.